muiku/muiku.github.com/_posts/2012-01-29-hello-and-welcome.md

 ---
 layout: post
-title: Hello and welcome!
+title: Hello and welcome to Muiku blog!
 description: Introductory post.
-How this blog was created and why to start following it.
+How Muiku blog was created and why to start following it.
 author: Kim Blomqvist
 ---